GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Zerianzropai.md

 **Heightened Senses**: Choose one of the following senses (Vision, Scent, Hearing).
 Once this decision is made, it cannot be changed.
 You gain a +3 bonus to [Prcp] checks and saves involving the selected sense.

-**Biomechanical Evolution**: Sharing traits of bipedal evolution and quadropedal ancestors, choose one of your modes of movement.
+**Biomechanical Evolution**: Sharing traits of bipedal evolution and quadrupedal ancestors, choose one of your modes of movement.
 It is increased by half a yard.
 Once this decision is made, it cannot be changed.

 **Evolved Proficiency**: You suffer a -1 to all checks involving skills you are not proficient in and gain a +1 to all skills you are proficient with.